-Marc was elected as Chair of the APCC in July 2021, on a two year term.
+Donna was elected as Chair of the APCC in July 2023.

 He has been the Police and Crime Commissioner for Lincolnshire since 2016.